Welcome to Our Blog on the Camino Portuguese

 Yellow Arrow to Santiago de Compostella.

 At one point the arrows seemed to direct us into a subdivision, but then turned suddenly blue only (to Fatima).
 Luckily a lady was out on her balcony and pointed us and the two other pilgrims we were with back to the highway.
 One of the tricks we've learned on this Camino is that when the yellow arrows vanish on spots, you can usually find a blue arrow for Fatima, and head in the opposite direction.
-In Portugal the route to Fatima is clearly held in much higher esteem, and always very well marked.
+In Portugal, the route to Fatima is clearly held in much higher esteem, and always very well-marked.

 We stopped at the Souto cafe mid-morning, and enjoyed a coffee, two coconut pastries, and two almond cookies.
 Antonio, the bar owner brought out a data sheet and diligently marked down that two Canadians had stopped in his bar.
 He showed us his previous sheets, and it looked like Italians were by far the most prevalent nationality on this Camino.
 We learned afterwards that this bar also offers a stamp, but we missed this opportunity.